ed-o-saurus/PLHaskell/docs/Usage.md

 ### Accessing Current Time

-The PostgreSQL functions `transaction_timestamp` and `statement_timestamp` can be accessed from the functions `transactionTimestampUTC :: PGm Timestamp` and `statementTimestampUTC :: PGm Timestamp` respectively.
+The PostgreSQL functions `transaction_timestamp`, `statement_timestamp`, and `clock_timestamp` can be accessed from the functions `transactionTimestampUTC :: PGm Timestamp`, `statementTimestampUTC :: PGm Timestamp`, and `clockTimestampUTC :: PGm Timestamp` respectively.

 ## Advisory Locking